atlassian-labs/babel-plugin-storybook-csf-title/README.md

 #### 2️⃣ The file provides a non-object as its default export

-In this scenario, the plugin assumes that the default export is a component, and moves this default export into the `component` property of a default export object as expected by Storybook.
+In this scenario, the plugin assumes that the default export is a component, and moves this component into the `component` property of a default export object as expected by Storybook.

 E.g.,